RealityBending/JSmisc/README.md

 ## Aim

-Long story short, JavaScript scripts can't be loaded directly from a GitHub URL, unless there are obtained through a "GitHub page".
+Long story short, `JavaScript` scripts can't be loaded directly from a GitHub URL, unless they are obtained through a "GitHub page".
 This is what this repo enables: the JS scripts are available through this URL: https://realitybending.github.io/JSmisc/

 ## Usage